 Cincinnati Type Foundry flyer detail from before 1895

-We recently purchased this 11 x 17″ sale flyer.
+We purchased this 11 x 17″ sale flyer in 2018.
 Typographic ephemera typically consists of beautiful broadsides from foundries, advertising a new typeface on high-quality paper, but this is a notice of a sale of “secondhand job type” printed on low-quality paper.
 It was likely distributed to print shops in the region served by the Cincinnati Type Foundry.
 These faces would have been used in “job printing,” business cards, stationery, etc.

 Cincinnati Type Foundry used job type sale flyer.